mesur-io/post-quantum-signatures/draft-ietf-cose-post-quantum-signatures.md

 parameters, CRYSTALS-Dilithium uses distinct numbers of paramters to increase or decrease the security level according to the required level for a particular scenario.
-Under CRYSTALS-Dilithium, the key parameter specificiation determines the size of the matrix and thereby the number of polynomials that describe he lattice.
-For use according to this specification we do not recommend a parameter set of less than 3, which should be sufficient to maintain 128bits of security for all known classical and quantum attacks.
+Under CRYSTALS-Dilithium, the key parameter specification determines the size of the matrix and thereby the number of polynomials that describe the lattice.
+For use according to this specification we do not recommend a parameter set of less than 3, which should be sufficient to maintain 128 bits of security for all known classical and quantum attacks.
 Under a parameter set at NIST level 3, a 6x5 matrix is utilized that thereby consists of 30 polynomials.